-Project Quality (V.C.3.b & V.C.3.c HUD NOFA)
+Project Quality (V.C.3.b & V.C.3.c HUD NOFO)

-- Whether type, scale, and location of the housing fit the needs of program participants - Whether type and scale of the supportive services fit the needs of program participants - Whether proposed project has a specific plan to coordinate and integrate with other mainstream health, social services, and employment programs and ensure that program participants are assisted to obtain benefits from mainstream programs for which they may be eligible. - Whether program participants are assisted to obtain and remain in permanent housing in a manner that fits their needs - Also for Joint TH-RRH Component project, that the proposed project will provide enough rapid rehousing assistance that at any given time a participant may move from Th to permanent housing.
+- Whether type and scale of housing proposed will fit the needs of program participants - Whether type and scale of the supportive services offered to program participants will ensure housing stability - \Whether proposed project has a specific plan to coordinate and integrate with other mainstream health, social services, and employment programs and ensure that program participants are assisted to obtain benefits from mainstream programs for which they may be eligible. - Whether program participants are assisted to obtain and remain in permanent housing in a manner that fits their needs - Also for Joint TH-RRH Component project, that the proposed project will provide enough rapid rehousing assistance that at any given time a participant may move from TH to permanent housing (2 times the resources for RRH versus TH). - Joint TH-RRH Component projects are required to adhere to a housing first model as defined in Section III.B.2.0 of the NOFO